aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-common-configuration.md

         flow_tracker_type: <str; "sampled" | "hardware">

         # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
         # Name of the campus.
+Used to generate CloudVision device tags with the `generate_cv_tags.campus_fabric` feature.
         campus: <str>

         # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
         # Name of the campus pod.
+Used to generate CloudVision device tags with the `generate_cv_tags.campus_fabric` feature.
         campus_pod: <str>

         # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
         # Name of the campus access pod.
+Used to generate CloudVision device tags with the `generate_cv_tags.campus_fabric` feature.
         campus_access_pod: <str>

         # Device type that CloudVision should use when generating the Topology like "leaf", "spine", "core", "edge" or "member-leaf".